 As with many sports, volunteers continue to provide the backbone of bowls at all levels, and I must thank each and every one of you for your efforts – whether that be as a green keeper, administrative officer, umpire, coach or any other role.
 In recognition of the sport’s reliance on volunteers, Bowls England has been delighted to make funding available to clubs and individual members in support of their attendance on recognised courses including safeguarding, greens maintenance and coaching.
 We will endeavour to increase this provision over the coming years, subject to available resource.

 Our Civil Liability Insurance service continues to provide a significant benefit for all our affiliated members.
 Bowls England is only able to obtain such advantageous rates due to the economies of scale to be achieved from such a large take up.
 In return Sutton Winson continues to provide significant cost savings which, for many clubs, far outweighs the cost of affiliation.
-I take this opportunity to encourage all of our members to ensure that their insurance needs are met ahead of the 2019 season.
+I take this opportunity to encourage all of our members to ensure that their insurance needs are met ahead of the 2020 season.

-Finally, in preparing this Annual Report, the Chair of Bowls England wished me to formally record his sincere thanks to all who continue to contribute to Bowls England and our sport as a whole – whether it is at club, county, national or international level.
+In preparing this Annual Report, the Chair of Bowls England wished me to formally record his sincere thanks to all who continue to contribute to Bowls England and our sport as a whole – whether it is at club, county, national or international level.
 In doing so, it would be remiss not to highlight the work of County Administrators who provide a vital link between Bowls England and our clubs.
-Mention must also go to those County Authorised Representatives who will be standing down at the AGM in February 2019.
+Mention must also go to those County Authorised Representatives who will be standing down at the AGM in February 2020.
 All are volunteers and fulfil their duties to the best of their ability.